PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

   <img src="/assets/images/linkedinbiocrop.jpeg" alt="Jenn Chin headshot" style="width: 100%; max-width: 300px; height: auto; border-radius: 8px; align-self: flex-start;">

   <div style="flex: 1;">
-    <h3>Hi, I’m Jenn, thanks for stopping by.</h3>
+    <h3>Hi, I’m Jenn Chin—a data storyteller and artist who transforms complexity into clarity.</h3>
-    <p>I’m a <strong>data storyteller and artist</strong> who finds hidden logic in the chaos of numbers, color, and ideas.
-With experience spanning <strong>e-commerce, biotech, high tech, telecom, and consumer products</strong>, I help organizations <strong>transform raw data into clear stories</strong> that inspire confident decisions and reveal new opportunities.</p>
+    <p>Across industries from <strong>e-commerce to biotech, telecom to consumer products</strong>, I help leaders uncover the narratives hidden in their data.
+My work turns raw numbers into stories that inspire confident decisions and spark new opportunities.</p>
     <p>Much like my art, my approach to analytics thrives on <strong>structured serendipity</strong>.
 Even with meticulous planning, data can surprise us—patterns appear where none were expected.
 My role is to guide those discoveries into <strong>meaningful narratives</strong> that bring teams into alignment and drive business impact.</p>

   </div>